sohale/neopiler/docs/steps-taken.md

 * `libc++-dev`: provides the "headers and development files" for libc++.
 * `libc++abi-dev` : implements the low-level ABI

+###### Suffix `-dev`

-Is the `-dev` suffix for compiling software that "depends on the library"? or to develop the library itself? (to verify:) The development of library itself will not need apt-get packages.
+Is the `-dev` suffix for compiling software that "depends on the library"? or to develop the library itself?
+(Yes, verified).
+The development of library itself will not need `apt-get` packages.
+Verified: "They are intended for developers building software that depends on these libraries, not for the development of the libraries themselves."

+###### Separate package for the ABI
 * "an ABI layer": ABI as a layer added, for e.g. `libc++`.
    * The ABI layer is only between headers and binaries of the same?
    * Then why do we have them (as) separate packages?

+* "ABI layers are crucial"
+   * for ensuring binary compatibility across different versions of a library
+   * or when interfacing with other components

+Separate packages for ABI:
+* to "update" or "configure" the ABI support "independently" from the main library development files.

 ##### C vs C++ standard libraries:
-* C++ standard library is compatible at level of interface (and ABI), but the implementation should be different to C (to verify)
+* C++ standard library is compatible at level of interface (and ABI), but the implementation should be different to C (to verify).
+It seems there is partial (degrees of) ABI-compatibility.
 * The C standard library packages and (product) names are different. (to verify) (look up the names)

 * Are C and C++ ABI-level compatible?
    * (If backward-compatibility is conserved.
 How much?)
    * Maybe being ABI-compatible is meaningful in context of compiling (because we are compiling them, and we don't need to mix headers of one stdlib with binaries of another.
 But I am speculating this, and am not sure).

+* So, we have ABI compatibility betwen C & C++?
+    * data types
+    * function calls
+    * memory layouts

+* The "degree of compatibility" can vary
+   * hence, C vs C++ std lib s are not fully compatible (to verify)

+* The **level** of compatibility: The "C" standard library (as opposed to C++'s) remains available "at the level of language" (compiling sources without changing the .hxx and .cxx source files)

+* memory layouts = ?
+Why should they matter for ABI?

+What if I miss that ABI package? ( `libc++abi-dev` )

 ##### Side notes: